Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES
 - [ ] `data_features.sh`: refactor `x` (extract) function do not rely only in extension.
 Inform if the package needed is not present and installs it. --> Depends on compression function, after completion use file -b --mime-type image.png to detect mimetype
+- [ ] Extract pakage dependencies to a optional property, so even "user" programs can have its dependencies on the same installation:
+  * [ ] `data_features.sh`: Rstudio split libssl-dev dependency to a new feature
+  * [ ] `data_features.sh`: split pgadmin_packagedependencies=("libgmp3-dev" "libpq-dev" "libapache2-mod-wsgi-py3")  # //RF not used
+  * [ ] `data_features.sh`: bring features that are pure dependencies to the installation that they depend. example: mendeley

 ###### NEW FEATURES
-- [ ] xslt html css js Template folder
-- [ ] `data_features.sh`: Create or integrate loc function bash feature which displays the total lines of code of a script
+- [~] `data_features.sh`: Create or integrate loc function bash feature which displays the total lines of code of a script
 - [ ] `data_features.sh`: Flatten function, which narrows branches of the file system by deleting a folder that contains only another folder.
-- [ ] `install.sh`, `uninstall.sh`: Search in wikipedia from terminal # alias wiki="wikit" # npm install wikit -g
 - [ ] `install.sh`, `uninstall.sh`: sherlock https://github.com/sherlock-project/sherlock#installation